The Top 10 Things Your Plumber Doesnt Want You to Do

 • Grease

-7. Ignoring Maintenance for Your Plumbing System
+7. Avoiding Maintenance for Your Plumbing System

-• Adequate water pressure
+• Proper water pressure

-• Drippy or blocked pipes
+• Drippy or plugged pipes

 8. Trying to Fix Your Plumbing on Your Own